AlGepe/OmniSnippets_JS/docs/codeBasics/simpleVars.rst

 .. warning::
    Booleans are very simple variables on the surface but once you start playing with them things can get messy/fun.
 Check the documentation or section :ref:`Improving your working conditions<betterConditions>` for more information about it.

+As a very simple introduction to booleans as results of comparisons we will say that the comparison comparison between variables compares the values of those variables.
+The user must be very careful when dealing with variables of different types as one might get unintended results.
+Check the link in the warning box if you want to learn more about those situations.

 Reference
 ^^^^^^^^^
 For more information visit `Mozilla's Javascript documentation on Booleans <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean>`__